khawajanaqeeb/physical-AI-humanoid-robotics/frontend/docs/intro.md

 - Provide accurate answers based on the material
 - Include citations linking back to specific sections

+### Personalized Learning Experience

+Sign up or log in to access personalized responses tailored to your experience level and interests:

+- **Beginner**: Simplified explanations with analogies and step-by-step guidance
+- **Intermediate**: Balanced explanations with appropriate technical detail
+- **Advanced**: Detailed, technical explanations with implementation details

 ### Text Selection

 You can also select text on any page and ask the AI for clarification or more details about that specific content.